 Tone ring or no tone ring is not better or best, just different.

-The wood used in the neck of the banjo, definitely affects the “color” of the banjo’s sound.
-Mahogany is the softest of the hardwoods and makes the sound warmer, softer and sweeter.
+The wood used in the neck of the banjo definitely affects the tone or color of the banjo’s sound.
+Mahogany is the softest of the hardwoods that is generally used in banjo building banjos and makes the sound warmer, softer, and sweeter.

 Maple is a harder, denser wood which makes the banjo sound brighter and a little less bass.
-The harder neck also increases the “dynamic response” meaning that the banjo can be played very quietly or very loudly…a little more breadth of expression than the softer mahogany.
+The harder neck also increases the dynamic response, meaning that the banjo can be played very quietly or very loudly.

 Walnut is in between the mahogany and maple… brighter than mahogany but warmer or sweeter than maple.